Credible takeaways

 Engineering offers a return of just over 18%, while education has a return of nearly 6% — compare that to a 10% average return in the stock market.
 That means that despite the variation in pay, college can be a good investment for most students in most majors, economists say.

-Salary projections for students graduating in 2025 are mixed compared to 2024, with science and math majors projected to take a 2% salary dip, according to the National Association of Colleges and Employers (NACE).
+Salary projections for students graduating in 2026 are promising compared to 2024, with science and math majors projected to have a 6.4% salary increase, according to the National Association of Colleges and Employers (NACE).
 But the majors commanding the highest median salaries haven't shifted much.

 If your goal is to earn money right out of college, engineering is a safe bet.
 But not everyone wants to be an engineer, and choosing a major that aligns with your interests is more important, according to experts.
-Research shows that, in general, college degrees continue to open doors to professional careers with better salary growth over time than no college degree.
+Research shows that, in general, college degrees continue to open doors to professional careers with better salary growth over time than those without a college degree.

 Katie Burns, a college counselor at IvyWise, a private college consulting business, encourages students to expand their thinking about majors.